-The very name of the sixth-largest island in the world conjures images of jungle expeditions, volcanoes, orangutans, and tattooed indigenous tribes.
-But, for once, that isn't just a Hollywood exaggeration!
-Sumatra boasts all of those things, and more, once you escape the cities.
+The very name of the sixth largest island in the world conjures images of jungle expeditions, volcanoes, orangutans, and indigenous tribesmen covered in tattoos.
+But for once, that isn't just a Hollywood exaggeration!
+Sumatra boasts all of those things — and more — once you escape the busy cities.

 Sumatra is oblong shaped, angled from northwest to southeast.
 The eastern edge comes surprisingly close to Peninsular Malaysia and Singapore.
 The relatively narrow Strait of Malacca separates the two landmasses.

-The southern tip of Sumatra bumps up against Java, with the capital of Jakarta nearby.
-Perhaps that's the beautiful irony of Sumatra — and an indication of it's diversity.
-Despite being geographically very close to highly developed places such as Kuala Lumpur, Singapore, and Jakarta, you'll can still easily find deep jungle and indigenous people who follow old traditions.
+The southern tip of Sumatra bumps up against Java, with the capital of Jakarta not far away.
+Perhaps that's the beautiful irony of Sumatra — and an indication of its diversity.
+Despite being geographically very close to highly developed places such as Kuala Lumpur, Singapore, and Jakarta, you can still easily find deep jungle and indigenous people who follow old traditions.

-- The Equator divides Sumatra neatly between the northern and southern hemispheres.
+- The Equator divides Sumatra neatly between the Northern Hemisphere and the Southern Hemisphere.

-- Sumatra is located south of Thailand and Burma (Myanmar); west of Malaysia and Singapore.
+- Sumatra is located south of Thailand and Myanmar (Burma); west of Malaysia and Singapore.

 - Jakarta, the capital of Indonesia, is in Java not far from the southeast tip of Sumatra.